thinkshout/thinkshout/blog/_posts/2014-07-18-getting-started-with-sass-for-drupal-and-zen-part-ii.md

 ---
 layout: post
 title: "Getting Started with SASS for Drupal and Zen, Part II"
-published: false
+published: true
-featured: false
+featured: true
 author: eric
-date: 2014-07-18 11:00:00
+date: 2014-07-18 12:00:00
 short:
+  Dig deeper into SASS with part two of this series.
 tags:
+  -Drupal Planet
+  -SASS
+  -Drupal
+  -Theming
 ---

-In [part one of "Getting Started with SASS for Drupal and Zen"](http://thinkshout.com/blog/2013/10/candice/getting-started-sass-drupal-and-zen/), we went over getting your environment set up to work with SASS.
+In [part one of "Getting Started with SASS for Drupal and Zen,"](http://thinkshout.com/blog/2013/10/candice/getting-started-sass-drupal-and-zen/) we went over getting your environment set up to work with SASS.

 If you followed the instructions in part one, you should have SASS/Compass, Zen, and your sub-theme installed.
 Your theme will be installed in `sites/all/YOUR THEME NAME`.

-## Test the install
+## Test the Install

-Let's test to see if sass is installed and compiling.
+Let's test to see if SASS is installed and compiling.
 Use your toolkit to compile your SASS directory or run `compass watch` from the command line in your theme directory.
 You should see the following output.

 ```
 >>> Compass is watching for changes.
 Press Ctrl-C to Stop